-Fred Peipman, Ph.D., is a therapist in San Francisco and Palo Alto and author of Parenting Across the Gap: Raising Teens in the 21st Century.
+Fred Peipman, Ph.D., is a therapist in San Francisco and Palo Alto and the author of Parenting Across the Gap: Raising Teens in the 21st Century.

 Marilyn Price-Mitchell, Ph.D., is a developmental psychologist and researcher in the field of positive youth development and youth civic engagement.

 Kathryn Stamoulis, Ph.D., teaches at psychology at Hunter College, and specializes in adolescent and sexual development.

 Tina Traster is a journalist whose work has appeared in The New York Times, the New York Post, Time Out New York, Audubon, among others.
 She is the author of the Rescuing Julia Twice.

 Marilyn Wedge, Ph.D., is a family therapist and the author of A Disease called Childhood: Why ADHD became an American Epidemic.